 4. Refrigerant Problems

 Ironic though it may seem, having low refrigerant in your system can actually lead to frozen evaporator coils.
-Low refrigerant causes the system to overwork, which can lead to condensation on the coils freezing.
+Low refrigerant causes the system to overwork, leading to condensation on the coils freezing.
 AC units work on a closed system, meaning refrigerant doesn’t simply run out.
 Therefore, if you have low refrigerant, the problem is either a refrigerant leak in your system or an insufficient charge.

 5. Outdoor Temperature Is Too Low

 Similar to how the coils freeze when there is restricted airflow, they can also freeze if the temperature of the air your system is trying to cool is too low.
-Since the coils work by absorbing heat from the air, the lack of such heat can lead to condensation on the coils freezing over.
+Since the coils absorb heat from the air, the lack of such heat can lead to condensation on the coils freezing over.

 Condensation forming on the evaporator coils is part of normal operation.
-However, if the drain pipe is clogged or otherwise hindered, too much condensation may develop on the coils, which can then freeze.
+However, if the AC drain line is clogged or otherwise hindered, too much condensation may develop on the coils, which can then freeze.

 While many evaporator coil problems will require professional inspection and repair, there are some things you can do on your own.